What is a company power of attorney?

 An Australian company has legal capacity.
 A company is a person.
 (Sure, an unnatural person, but a person nonetheless.)
 As such, under the Corporations Act, a company is allowed to appoint an attorney.
 It is not necessary to have a specific power in the Company Constitution.

 With a Legal Consolidated Company POA, the corporate attorney can be a human or even another company.

+Yes.
 A company power of attorney is granted to a person or persons.
 The company power of attorney is unique to the company.
 If there are head companies, subsidiaries or other companies in your group.
 Then each such company must build its own company POA.

 No. A human power of attorney is not a substitute for a Company Power of Attorney.
 A Company POA is completely different.